Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Preprocessing for max queries

-We now remove the assumption that there are no holes in $P$ other than $h_\infty$.
+We now remove the assumption $\mathcal C^*$ consists of just $C_0$.
 The challenge in this case is that a branch of $T^*$ that penetrates $C^*_0$ may go in and out of $\Vor^*(v)$ through other cycles in $\mathcal C^*$.
 We show, however, that because the sites lie on a constant number of holes, there is a constant number of problematic branches of $T^*$ and we can handle them with a special data structure.
 Recall that we would like to report the maximum label of a (primal) vertex strictly enclosed by $C^*_0$ but not enclosed by any $C^* \in \mathcal C^* \setminus \{ C^*_0 \}$.

 Consider traversing a root-to-leaf path $Q$ in $T^*$.
-It starts with a prefix of faces that are not strictly enclosed by $C^*_0$, followed by an edge $f^*g^*$ that penetrates $\Vor^*(v)$ at $C^*_0$.
+It starts with a prefix of faces that are not strictly enclosed by $C^*_0$, followed by an arc $f^*g^*$ that penetrates $\Vor^*(v)$ at $C^*_0$.
 By Lemma~\ref{lem:T*C*0}, the suffix of $Q$ starting at $g^*$ is strictly enclosed by $C^*_0$.
-This suffix of $Q$ is not enclosed by any other cycle in $\mathcal C^*$ until it uses an edge that exits $\Vor^*(v)$ at some $C^* \in \mathcal C^*$.
-From that point on it is enclosed by $C^*$ until it encounters an edge that penetrates at $C^*$, and so on.
-Therefore, we would like to report the maximum in any subtree rooted at $g^*$ for any penetrating edge $f^*g^*$ (at any $C^* \in \mathcal C^*)$, but remove from each such subtree the subtrees rooted at $g^*$ for any exiting edge $f^*g^*$.
-The next two lemmas characterize the exiting edges.
+This suffix of $Q$ is not enclosed by any other cycle in $\mathcal C^*$ until it uses an arc that exits $\Vor^*(v)$ at some $C^* \in \mathcal C^*$.
+From that point on it is enclosed by $C^*$ until it encounters an arc that penetrates at $C^*$, and so on.
+Therefore, we would like to report the maximum in any subtree rooted at $g^*$ for any penetrating arc $f^*g^*$ (at any $C^* \in \mathcal C^*)$, but remove from each such subtree the subtrees rooted at $g^*$ for any exiting arc $f^*g^*$.
+The next two lemmas characterize the exiting arcs.

-\begin{lemma} For every cycle $C^* \in \mathcal C \setminus C^*_0$ there is exactly one edge of $T^*$ that exits at $C^*$. \end{lemma} \begin{proof} Since $T^*$ is a spanning tree there is at least one such edge.
-Assume there are two edges $f^*_0g^*_0, f^*_1g^*_1$ exiting at $C^*$.
-The cycle formed by the portion of $C^*$ between $g^*_0, g^*_1$ and the unique $g^*_0$-to-$g^*_1$ path in $T^*$ (not necessarily directed) partitions $\Vor(v)$ into two nonempty regions.
-A contradiction arises since $T$ cannot cross this cycle. \fullqed \end{proof}
+\begin{lemma} For every cycle $C^* \in \mathcal C \setminus C^*_0$ there is exactly one arc of $T^*$ that exits at $C^*$. \end{lemma} \begin{proof} Since $T^*$ is a spanning tree there is at least one such arc.
+Assume there are two arcs $f^*_0g^*_0, f^*_1g^*_1$ exiting at $C^*$.
+The cycle formed by one of the portions of $C^*$ between $g^*_0, g^*_1$ and the unique $g^*_0$-to-$g^*_1$ path in $T^*$ (not necessarily directed) partitions $\Vor(v)$ into two nonempty regions.
+A contradiction arises since $T$ does not cross $T^*$, but the subtree of $T$ spanning $\Vor(v)$ is connected. \fullqed \end{proof}